Norwegian Star

 Norwegian Star is a Dawn-class cruise ship operated by Norwegian Cruise Line (NCL).
 Ordered by and intended for Star Cruises, it was originally named SuperStar Libra before being transferred to NCL.
 Norwegian Star is a Panamax cruise ship; its 294 m and 32.2 m nears the limit for ships transiting the Panama Canal through the original set of locks.
+Norwegian Dawn is in the same class.

 Norwegian Star was built by the Meyer Werft shipyard in Papenburg, Germany.
 Construction began on Norwegian Star in 2000 and was completed in mid-2001, with the ship put into service later that year.
 Originally circumnavigating the Hawaiian Islands since its introduction, Norwegian Star was moved to the Pacific Coast of North America in 2004.

 Design

 Norwegian Stars gross tonnage (GT) is 91,740.
 She is 294 m long, with a beam of 32.2 m and a draft of 8.2 m.
 Norwegian Star is a Panamax ship and was designed at the maximum size that could be accommodated by the locks of the Panama Canal at the time.
 Four 14700 kW MAN B&W diesel generating sets power the ship, which can run on either diesel fuel or heavy fuel oil.
 Propulsion is provided by two 19500 kW Azipods built by the ABB Group, and a set of three 2390 kW bow thrusters.
 Norwegian Star is equipped with a pair of stabilizers with an area of 8 m2 each.